Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech is 1-1 against the spread and 1-1 overall in games when it scores more than 22.6 points.
+- When Virginia Tech scores more than 22.6 points, it is 1-1 against the spread and 1-1 overall.

 - The Hokies have turned the ball over six times, two fewer times than the Panthers have forced turnovers (8).